 - 2 ½ cup gluten free flour blend * see note!

-- ¼ cup sugar
+- ¼ cup cane sugar

 - ⅛ teaspoon salt

-- ½ cup unsalted butter COLD
+- ½ cup unsalted COLD butter COLD

 Filling:

-- 1 egg for the egg wash
+- 1 small egg for the egg wash

 Instructions

 - Wrap the dough in plastic wrap and pop it into the refrigerator for 30-45 minutes.
+You need the dough cold to laminate it.
+If it is too cold, let it sit on the counter for a few minutes until it softens a little.

 - Now it is time to laminate your gluten free puff pastry dough.
 This a rolling and folding process that rolls the big chunks of butter into the dough in thinner pieces.

-- Place the dough onto a gf flour dusted surface.
-Roll to 1/4 inch thickness.
-Fold one side of the dough up past the middle, as I show in the photo above, in what is called a two-letter fold.
-Then fold the other end over the first fold.
-The key is to cover the butter and nestle the dough around it.
+- Place the dough onto a gluten-free flour-dusted silicone mat.
+Roll the dough to 1/4 inch thickness in one direction.
+Fold one side of the dough up past the middle, as I show in the photo above, in what is called an envelope fold.
+Then, fold the other end over the first fold.

 - Cut the dough into the desired shape and add the filling.
 This one has orange marmalade.
 You can use any jam, fresh fruit, pie filling, or chocolate!